dimyG/jekyll-theme-chirpy/_posts/2020-05-30-work-experience-overview.md

 - [my epic fail as a sports betting entrepreneur]({% post_url 2020-06-02-my-epic-fail-as-a-sports-betting-entrepreneur %})
 - [zakanda technical overview]({% post_url 2020-06-03-zakanda_technical_overview %})

-**2019 - 2020**
+**2019 - now**
 After the previous failure, I initially tried to go for another entrepreneurial endeavor, broadly researching a lot of industries in an attempt to identify possible opportunities, always within the software space, without ultimately proceeding.
-I instead decided to invest in personal development, improving my technical skills while also starting my journey to the world of artificial intelligence.
+I instead decided to invest in personal development, improving my technical skills, expanding my knowledge on blockchains and decentralization, while starting my journey to the world of artificial intelligence
 - [getting into artificial intelligence]({% post_url 2020-06-04-getting-into-artificial-intelligence %})

-**2020 - now**
-Actively searching for a full stack web development role, either working οn a contract basis or, if there is a good match, as a full time employee.